harshitaggarwal01/SikeTool-Remote-mental-health-mentoring-tool/README.md

   1. Sentiment Analyzing Model - training and integration into flask app complete.
   2. Summarizer - integration into flask app complete.
   3. Depression or Not (Binary Classifier) - training complete.
-Integration into flask app in progress.
+Integrated into flask.
   4. Facial Emotion Recognition Model - training complete.
-Integration into flask app in progress.
+Integrated into flask.
   5. Depression Metric- A Metric obtained By Combining The Probabilities and using a certain Formula , obtained from All the 3 Models
   6. Stores All the Previous Logs in Database (PyMongo)

 #### To-Do (Tentatively):

   1. Improve UI/UX of flask app.
-  2. Complete integration of models and database.
+~~2.
+Complete integration of models and database.~~
   3. Summary Visualizations on Therapist's side.
   4. Resources for managing depression on Patient's side.